LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 ================================

 This section provides suggestions for integrating and migrating plain Prolog code and Prolog module code to Logtalk.
 Detailed instructions are provided for encapsulating plain Prolog code in objects, converting Prolog modules into objects, and compiling and reusing Prolog modules as objects from inside Logtalk.
 An interesting application of the techniques described in this section is a solution for running a Prolog application which uses modules on a Prolog compiler with no module system.
-The ``wrapper`` tool can be used to help in migrating Prolog code.
+The :doc:`../devtools/wrapper` tool can be used to help in migrating Prolog code.

 .. _migration_hybrid: